|Oracle® Fusion Middleware Developer's Guide for Oracle SOA Suite

 The task metadata service exposes operations to retrieve metadata information related to a task.

-The notification service delivers notifications with the specified content to the specified user to any of the following channels: email, telephone voice message, IM, and SMS.
-See Section 30.2, "Notifications from Human Workflow" for more information.
+The notification service delivers notifications with the specified content to the specified user through any of the following channels: email, telephone voice message, IM, and SMS.
+See Section 31.2, "Notifications from Human Workflow" for more information.

 The user metadata service manages metadata related to workflow users, such as user work queues, preferences, vacations, and delegation rules.

 The runtime config service provides methods for managing metadata used in the task service runtime environment.
-It principally supports management of task payload flex field mappings.
+It principally supports management of task payload mapped attribute mappings.

 The evidence service supports storage and nonrepudiation of digitally-signed workflow tasks.